dpolonijo/Angular/README.md

 2. Install Angular CLI by entering this command in your terminal "npm install -g @angular/cli".

 3. Make sure you have installed and started MySql server.
-Note: You can use other databases like MS SQL, Oracle... but then you must define it in datasource.json in backend folder of root application directory.
+Note: You can use other databases like MS SQL, Oracle... but then you must define it in datasource.json file in backend folder of root application directory.

 4. If not yet, install git on your computer and check if it works by typing "git" in your terminal window.